 An application for provisional liquidation may be made only in respect of a company that the English courts have jurisdiction to wind up.
 The English courts have discretion to appoint a provisional liquidator over a foreign company, as part of their jurisdiction over unregistered companies under section 221 of the IA 1986 (Re Real Estate Development Co BCLC 210).
 For more detail, see Legal updates, English courts' jurisdiction on insolvency of overseas companies (www.practicallaw.com/3-383-8735) and Scottish courts' jurisdiction to wind up overseas companies (www.practicallaw.com/0-500-7261).

 What is the procedure for putting a company into provisional liquidation?

 An application to court for an order appointing a provisional liquidator may be made only after a petition for the winding up of the company has been presented at court, and then at any time before a winding up order is made (section 135(2), IA 1986).
-For details of the procedure on a winding up petition, see Checklist, Placing a company into compulsory liquidation (www.practicallaw.com/0-378-9425).
+For details of the procedure on a winding up petition, see Practice note, Creditor's winding up petition: procedure (www.practicallaw.com/0-378-9425).

 The following categories of person may apply for an order for appointing a provisional liquidator:

 A creditor of the company (including the person who presented the original winding up petition).